jensgerntholtz/csgo-aware/README.md

 # Running the Endpoint

-In the root directory of this repo run `node mysample.js`
+In the root directory of this repo run `node mysample.js [port of your arduino]`

 for reference here is a list of game state integrations